 Remember, internal links not only point visitors to more posts.
 They also help search engine crawlers discover and index more content, understand the hierarchy of your pages, and spread link equity — all of which can increase site-wide rankings.

 Types of pillar pages

-It’s hard to define consistent pillar page archetypes that every brand can use.
+It’s hard to define consistent pillar archetypes that every brand can use.

 The thing is, brands like to add their own twist when putting together pillar pages.
-But if you scan a sufficient amount of pillar pages, you can recognize patterns that can be used to model pillar page strategies.
+But if you scan a sufficient amount of pillars, you can recognize patterns that can be used to model pillar page strategies.

 1. Brand-focused resource pages

 A brand-focused resource page is a type of pillar that links to relevant resources from within the brand’s website.
 It is a simple piece of content that points to internal resources, including related blog posts, tools, landing pages, videos, and downloadable PDFs.

 Resource pages are easy to create because they don’t need to stand by themselves.
 That means you don’t need to produce full-on content for the page.